emilyl9154/apcsa-freedom-project/blog/entry01.md

 This is an image of the UI editor.
 ![app-ui](../images/blog/b1-as-ui.png)

-To text change when I press the button, I have a function [(which I partially got from this Stack Overflow post)](https://stackoverflow.com/questions/4768969/how-do-i-change-textview-value-inside-java-code) that uses the `setText` method to change the text:
+To change the text when I press the button, I have a function [(which I partially got from this Stack Overflow post)](https://stackoverflow.com/questions/4768969/how-do-i-change-textview-value-inside-java-code) that uses the `setText` method to change the text:
 ```java
 binding.button.setOnClickListener(new View.OnClickListener() {
     @Override